Avery Classics Collection

 - Briefcases, large purses, bags, coats, and umbrellas must be checked with the Reading Room attendant.

 - Pencils or laptops only are permitted for note taking.
-No photocopying or scanning (except theses and dissertations).

 - For personal use

 At the discretion of the assistant in the Classics collections, readers may photograph items for personal reference.
 Use of tripods and flash is prohibited.

 - For publication

 To request an image, contact us and be as specific as possible regarding the work of art and intended use.
 Photographic and/or reproduction fees may be charged for an image request.
 For general terms and conditions, consult Digital Imaging Services.
 Please note that photography may not be available or possible due to the physical condition of objects.
 It is the patron's responsibility to clear all rights for works of art protected by copyright.

 Curator: Teresa Harris